 In such circumstances, parents will always be made aware of their child's Behaviour Management Plan and will be asked to contribute to the content and control measures implemented in an attempt to apply consistency of sanctions and rewards both in school and at home.
-Wherever possible and appropriate, the child concerned will also be involved in creating the Behaviour Management Plan.
+Wherever possible and appropriate, the child concerned will also be involved in contributing to this plan.